-Police shifted their investigation toward Brooklyn in late August to determine if the attacker could have escaped the park westbound along the Belt Parkway.
+Police shifted their investigation toward Brooklyn in late August 2016 to determine if the attacker could have escaped the park westbound along the Belt Parkway.

 “We’re looking for a break,” Boyce said in an interview with “Crime Watch Daily.”
 “We need a break in the case.”

-"I think we will make an arrest in the case,” he said.

 On Sept.
+21, Boyce said he was optimistic that investigators would find Vetrano’s killer.
+“I think we will make an arrest in the case,” he said.

-27, Michael Fox, 47, was taken into custody after he was found naked and ranting in the same marshy park where Vetrano was killed.
+Michael Fox, 47, was taken into custody after he was found naked and ranting on Sept.
+27 in the same marshy park where Vetrano was killed.
 Fox was apparently agitated and incoherent, yelling that “the father did it … I have nothing to do with it,” according to a police source.

-Fox’s DNA, however, did not match the samples found on Vetrano’s body and belongings, police said in early October.
+Fox’s DNA, however, did not match the samples found on Vetrano’s body and belongings, police said in early October 2016.

 The reward money

 Days after Vetrano was found dead, the NYPD increased its reward offered to $25,000.
 On Aug.
-23, the city’s reward was raised again to $35,000, which includes $10,000 from the mayor’s office.
+23, 2016, the city’s reward was raised again to $35,000, which included $10,000 from the mayor’s office.

 Just one day after the page was created on Aug.
-9, it had surpassed it’s goal of $100,000.
+9, 2016, it had surpassed its goal of $100,000.
 And by Oct.
-12, the fund had raised more than $283,000 and been shared over 15,000 times on social media.
+12, 2016, the fund had raised more than $283,000 and been shared over 15,000 times on social media.